oweb36/mws-docs/Characters/Air Conditioners/WELLPan.md

 WELLPan is very smart.
 He is a bookworm.
 He likes to read a lot.
 This shows that WELLPan is smart, but is too unmotivated to do things.
 He can lead and serve as a voice of guidance and leadership to motivate and guide others (his competitors/friends), but only if he is bothered to do so.

 WELLPan may struggle with motivation and laziness, but don't underestimate him.
 He has the potential to win, but he doesn't want to.
 He is too chill.
 Everyone, well almost everyone likes him because he is easy to get along with.
+### When he isn't chill and why?

-Just don't disturb him when he's reading or underestimate him, he doesn't like that.
+Whatever you do, don't disturb him when he's reading or underestimate him, he doesn't like that.
 Nobody likes to be disturbed when reading books, in a library.
 Thats one of the few things that could actually piss him off.

 WELLPan can still panic and freak out, but it's way calmer than other's freakout.
 His chillness reduces the impact of it.
 Meltdowns are potentially a different story, especially if WELLPan is pushed.
 Nobody said that WELLPan has infinite patience.

+Meltdowns are like wrath and rage.
+Its kinda scary, because WELLPan is nice, chill and patient.
+He won't do physical violence or domestic abuse, but he will chew you out pretty badly.
+So don't push or piss him off, such as disturbing him when he's reading books.
+This is also why you don't underestimate him.

 ## Relations